josdejong/mathjs/README.md

 - Write documentation on the function in the source code comment of `myNewFunction.js`.
 This documentation is used to auto generate documentation on the website.
 - Write embedded documentation for the new function in `./src/expression/embeddedDocs/function/arithmetic/myNewFunction.js`.
 Add the new documentation to the index file `./src/expression/embeddedDocs/embeddedDocs.js`.
 - Write unit tests for the function in `./test/unit-tests/function/arithmetic/myNewFunction.test.js`.
-- Write a TypeScript definition for the new function in `./types/index.d.ts`, and write tests for it in `./types/index.ts`.
-Normally, two definitions need to be added: one for the static function `math.myNewFunction(...)` and one for the chained API `math.chain(...).myNewFunction(...)`.
+- Write the necessary TypeScript definitions for the new function in `./types/index.d.ts`, and write tests for it in `./test/typescript-tests/testTypes.ts`.
+This is described in [./types/EXPLANATION.md](./types/EXPLANATION.md).
 - Ensure the code style is ok by running `npm run lint` (run `npm run format` to fix the code style automatically).